Richard Porstmann

 Table of contents

-An interim manager can play a decisive role in this process.
-With my expertise and neutral perspective, I help companies to draw up structured and reliable cost comparisons that clearly show the actual economic impact.
+To minimize such risks, it is important to approach cost comparisons in a systematic and methodologically sound manner.
+This involves ensuring that all relevant factors are taken into account and that the results are objective and transparent.
+An interim manager can play a crucial role in this process.
+With my expertise and neutral perspective, I help companies develop structured and robust cost comparisons that clearly illustrate the actual economic impact.

 This article shows you how to draw up a sensible cost comparison, what pitfalls to avoid and why using an interim manager can make the difference between a sound decision and an expensive mistake.